Spark Sport to stream American football's biggest event Superbowl after landing NFL deal

 • Outside broadcast sale: Sky losing its third moat

-Rival Sky will continue to also stream a selection NFL games via its ESPN deal.
+Rival Sky will continue to also stream a selection of NFL games via its ESPN deal.

 A Spark rep confirms that both Spark Sport and Sky will show the next Superbowl, the playoffs and the Pro Bowl, but the two will each show a different section of regular-season games.